To be the driving force behind Australia and New Zealand’s ever-changing, diverse and always growing video games and entertainment industry.

 Jens is also active in the development space; he is involved in a gamification project that aims to engage students of low socioeconomic status with tertiary education which has received an AU$50k grant from Optus as part of the Future Makers grant.

-Ceri Hutton is a passionate leader specializing in team management and business development whose experience is built from managing multiple projects, tasks and team members.
+Ceri Hutton is a passionate leader specialising in team management and business development whose experience is built from managing multiple projects, tasks and team members.

-Ceri’s previous experience is built from many years of being an award winning manager at EB Games while simultaneously self-managing his own pop culture events business.
+Ceri’s previous experience is built from many years of being an award-winning manager and training specialist at EB Games while simultaneously self-managing his own pop culture events business.

 He is a firm believer that candid communication, support-focused structure, and empathic leadership provide a clear and effective foundation that delivers successful projects on time and on budget.

 He is also always down for a yarn… so long as there is coffee involved, so please reach out if you’d like to discuss an opportunity or project that will benefit the Australian game development community!

 Sav Emmett Wolfe joined IGEA early in 2020, after the GDAA and IGEA merger.
-Alongside Ceri Hutton, he manages the operation and community of The Arcade Melbourne, a renowned game development coworking space that houses over 35 of Australia’s games studios.
+Alongside Ceri Hutton, he previously managed the operation and community of The Arcade Melbourne, a renowned game development coworking space that houses over 35 of Australia’s games studios.

 Alongside Raelene Knowles, Sav Co-Chairs the IGEA IDEA (Inclusion, Diversity, Equality and Accessibility) Working Group, and works hard producing events, resources and assistance in this field.

-He also works as an event coordinator for GCAP, an internationally recognised and respected game developer conference that takes place as part of Melbourne International Games Week.
+He also works as an event and content curator for GCAP, an internationally recognised and respected game developer conference that takes place as part of Melbourne International Games Week.